-This document details the technical specifications for authorizing access to the Widget API.
+This document details the technical specifications for authorizing access to DATA.BET Widgets.
 The authorization process utilizes JSON Web Tokens (JWT) as the primary mechanism for granting and managing access.
-Partners are provisioned with secret ID-key pairs, which they use to issue JWTs to their users for specific sport matches.

 Authorization

-To authorize access to the Widget API, you must provide the JWT as the token attribute of the widget component.
+To authorize your users to access the Widgets, you must provide a JWT as the token attribute of the databet-widgetcomponent.

-JWTs used for authorization adhere to the standard JWT structure and consist of three parts:
+The JWT adheres to the standard JWT structure and consists of three parts:

-Header: Contains information about the token type (JWT) and the signing algorithm used (HS256).
+Header.
+Contains information about the token type (JWT) and the signing algorithm (HS256).

-Payload: Contains the claims, which are statements about an entity (typically, the user) and additional data.
+Playload.
+Contains claims, which are statements about an entity (typically, the user) and additional data.

 Header